broofa/pek/README.md

 ⇒ [ 'lists', 1, 'items', 0, 'name' ] Drew
 ```
-## Pek Paths
+## P&emacr;k Paths

-Paths in Pek take two forms.
+Paths in P&emacr;k take two forms.
 Both forms provide the keys needed to navigate to
 a particular point in the model.
 In the string form, these keys are delimited
 with a ".".
 The array form is simply the result of calling `split('.')` on the string form.

 Path patterns passed to `Pek.on()` may contain a `*` wildcard for any key, in
 which case the pattern will match paths with any key at that level.
 You may
-also pass a model object, in which case Pek will use the current path at which that object resides.
+also pass a model object, in which case P&emacr;k will use the current path at which that object resides.

 Note: At this time, path keys may not contain a "." character.

-## A Word About Pek Models
+## A Word About P&emacr;k Models

-As alluded to in the Overview, Pek works by wrapping the model you pass into
+As alluded to in the Overview, P&emacr;k works by wrapping the model you pass into
 the constructor in ES6 Proxy objects.
 What this means is that *you are reading and writing state in that model structure*.

 For example, if we look at our original model, `APP_DATA`, we'll see that it's been getting modified: